influxdata/flux/docs/Overview.md

     A query is represented as a directed acyclic graph (DAG).
 * Flux - Functional Language for defining a query to execute.
 * Parser - Parses a Flux script and produces a query.
-* Data Frame - A data frame is a matrix of time series data where one dimension is time and the other is series.
+* Table - Data is modeled as a sequence of records in table.
 * Query Node - A query node represents a single step in the DAG of a query.
 * Planner - The planner creates a plan of execution from a query.
 * Plan - A plan is also a DAG of node the explicitly state how a query will be performed.